asifRaeesIqbal/test-ijog/README.md

 * Tests: many classes dont have enough tests.
 * URL Validation: Started this but this needed further looking into.
 * Introduction of Webflux in spring to help speed it up.
-* Look into other frameworks like vert.x which follows the single threaded reactor model which is even more performant than spring. (this would require more thana couple of hours)
+* Look into other frameworks like vert.x which follows the single threaded reactor model which is even more performant than spring. (this would require more than a couple of hours)